memophor/synagraph/docs/development.md

 Inside the Evans REPL, select the package/service and invoke RPCs as documented in the [gRPC CLI Quickstart](grpc_cli.md).
 If `DATABASE_URL` is unset, the service uses the in-memory repository; setting it switches runtime persistence to PostgreSQL.
-To bring up a local Postgres + Redis stack, run `docker compose up` from the project root and apply migrations with `cargo sqlx migrate run` (requires `DATABASE_URL`).
+To bring up the full container stack, run `docker compose -f docker-compose.synagraph.yml up -d` from the project root (after creating the `memonet` network) and apply migrations with `cargo sqlx migrate run` (requires `DATABASE_URL`).

 ## 5. Environment Configuration